-From the Old City, head west on Suthep Road and make a left onto the Canal Road.
-Drive south as if you're heading to Hang Dong for about 11 kilometres, and look out for a sign on the right to "Ob Khan National Park".
-Once you turn right, you'll be driving on this winding road for another four kilometres or so before you reach the park.
-This last stretch of road is full of potholes, so do beware.
+From the Old City, head west from Suan Dok Gate on Suthep Road and make a left onto the Canal Road.
+Drive south as if you're heading to Hang Dong for about 12 kilometres, and look out for a sign on the right to Ob Khan National Park.
+From here it’s another 15 kilometres to the park entrance.

 T: (086) 181 1068;